 1. Report No. 2.
 Government Accession No. 3.
-Recipient's Catalog No.

-4. Title and Subtitle Understanding Ridership Trend Five.
-Report Date February 2019

-6. Performing Organization Code

-CUTR, University of South Florida

-7. Author(s) 8.
-Performing Organization Report No.

-Steven Polzin, Jodi Godfrey

-9. Performing Organization Name and Add ress 10.
-Work Unit No. (TRAIS)

-Center for Urban Transportatio n Research

-University of South Florida

-4202 E Fowler Ave, 11.
-Contract or Grant No. BDV25 977-45

-Tampa, FL 33620 BDV23 977-43

-12. Sponsoring Agency Name and Address 6 13.
-Type of Report and Period Covered

-Florida Department of Transpo rtation Final Report

-Office of Public Transportation September 2017 through February

-605 Suwannee St., 2019

-Tallahassee, Florida 32399 14.
-Sponsoring Agency Code

-15. Supplementary Notes

-16. Abstract

-ship declines in the past four year s.
-These declines are over two times

-2018.
-The declines are pervasive with

-are the most conducive to transit.

-ar to be associated with the fact that

-, , , activities or traveling to and from

-them - most significantly increa ased auto availability.

-In general transit service in Ele rida has not deteriorated, and has continued to expand in many

--

-in response to ridership declines, not

-r is changing, the technology, the e

-changing public transportation must change to compete.
-There are no simple fixes to restore public

-dent path forward involves execut

-traditional services on the mos t promising markets while ensurin g mobility options are available to all

-residents.
-Transportation planr residents.
-Transportation planners should strive to ensure that travel choices are resource efficient

-and have minimal externalities.
-Traditional public transportation services will contribute to that goal,

-ns will be necessary going forward -
+Recipient's Catalog No. 4.
+Title and Subtitle le in Transit Five.
+Report Date Understanding Ridership Trenc February 2019 6.
+Performing Organization Code CUTR, University of South Florida 7.
+Author(s) 8.
+Performing Organization Report No. Steven Polzin, Jodi Godfrey 9.
+Performing Organization Name and Add Iress 10.
+Work Unit No. (TRAIS) Center for Urban Transportation n Research University of South Florida 4202 E Fowler Ave, 11.
+Contract or Grant No. BDV25 977-45 Tampa, FL 33620 BDV23 977-43 12.
+Sponsoring Agency Name and Addres 13.
+Type of Report and Period Covered Florida Department of Transpo Final Report Office of Public Transportation September 2017 through February 2019 605 Suwannee St., 2019 Tallahassee, Florida 32399 14.
+Sponsoring Agency Code 15.
+Supplementary Notes 16.
+Abstract ship declines in the past fo ur years.
+These declines are over two times • d thru 2018.
+The declines are pervasive with the most severe declines in southeastern Florida locations, which are the most conducive to transit.
+The changes in ridership on public transportation in Florida appear to be associated with the fact that more travelers now have additional options for carrying out their activities or traveling to and from them - most significantly increased auto availability. linem - most significantly incre ased auto availability.
+In general, transit service in Flo orida has not deteriorated. and has continued to expand in many communities.
+Service retractions where they exist, appear to be in response to ridership declines, not an initial cause.
+Travel behavior is changing, the technology, the economy and demographics are changing public transportation must change to compete.
+There are no simple fixes to restore public transit ridership.
+The most prudent path forward involves executing with excellence and focusing traditional services on the most promising markets while ensuring mobility options are available to all e that travel choices are resource efficient nd have minimal externalities.
+Traditional public transportation services will contribute to that goal, I hut now ontions and now actio new ontions and new actions will be necessary going forward but new options and new actions will be necessary going forward.
+17 Key Word 18 Distribution Statement

-network company 18.
-Distribution Sta No Restriction 19.
-Security Classif. (of this report) 20.
-Security Classif. (of this page) 21.
-No. of Pages 22.
-Price Unclassified Unclassif fied 280 Form DOT E 1700 7 (8-72) loted page authoriz od
+^{17.
+Key Word} public transportation, ridership, transportation network company 18.
+Distribution Statement No Restrictions 20.
+Security Classif. (c 1 0 / 22.
+Price Unclassified Unclassif fied 280 Form DOT F 1700 7 (8-72) Reproduction of comp leted page authorized